Cellularity of KLR and weighted KLRW algebras via crystals: Some consequences of sandwich cellularity

-\begin{proof} This follows from \autoref{D:ConstructionPermBasis} because all diagrammatic face permutations are compositions of nonadjacent squares by \autoref{P:FiniteTypesSSR}, since $\quiver$ is of type $\typea[e]$.
+\begin{proof} This follows from \autoref{D:ConstructionPermBasis} because all diagrammatic face permutations are compositions of (partial) face permutations around nonadjacent squares by \autoref{P:FiniteTypesSSR}, since $\quiver$ is of type $\typea[e]$.
 The associated permutation diagrams are thus of degree $0$.
 Hence, $\End_{\WAc(x)}(P_{\blam})$ is in degree $0$. \end{proof}

 Recall from \autoref{SS:MainExampleTwo} that $\vpar$ is our grading parameter.
 Let $[\RDlam:\RLlam[\bmu]]_{\vpar}$ be the \emph{graded decomposition multiplicity} of $\RLlam[\bmu]$ in $\RDlam$.